E5tebandido/PokedexWow/README.md

 ¿Did you know pokemon types and habilities are very important if you wanna be the king?

-See the demo app here
+See the first version of the app here https://teban18.github.io/PokedexWow/
-https://teban18.github.io/PokedexWow/

 ![imagen](https://user-images.githubusercontent.com/44687875/211857242-a54506f5-7139-4e68-b659-c590b17baf39.png)